Cassie Lang

 Cassandra "Cassie" Lang is a character appearing in American comic books published by Marvel Comics.
 Created by David Michelinie and John Byrne, the character first appeared in Marvel Premiere #47 (April 1979).
 Cassandra Lang is the daughter of the superhero Scott Lang / Ant-Man.
 She has also been known as Stature, Stinger, and Ant-Girl at various points in her history.

 Since her original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games and merchandise.
-In the Marvel Cinematic Universe (MCU), the character was portrayed as a child by Abby Ryder Fortson in Ant-Man (2015) and Ant-Man and the Wasp (2018), and as a teenager by Emma Fuhrmann in Avengers: Endgame (2019) and Kathryn Newton in Ant-Man and the Wasp: Quantumania (2023).
+In the Marvel Cinematic Universe (MCU), the character was portrayed as a child by Abby Ryder Fortson in Ant-Man (2015) and Ant-Man and the Wasp (2018), and as a teenager by Emma Fuhrmann in Avengers: Endgame (2019) and Kathryn Newton in Ant-Man and the Wasp: Quantumania (2023) and will reprise the role in Avengers: Doomsday (2026).

 Publication history

 Cassandra Lang debuted in Marvel Premiere #47 (April 1979), created by writer David Michelinie and artist John Byrne.
 She later appeared under the codename Stature in the 2005 Young Avengers series, by Allan Heinberg and Jim Cheung.
 She appeared in the 2008 Young Avengers Presents Stature one-shot, her first solo comic book.
 According to Diamond Comic Distributors, it was the 81st best selling comic book in May 2008.
 She appeared under the codename Stinger in the 2015 The Astonishing Ant-Man series, by Nick Spencer and Anna Paola Martello.